Girish Kulkarni

 Girish Pandurang Kulkarni (born 25 November 1977) is an Indian actor, writer, and producer.
 He is a recipient of two National Film Awards namely, National Film Award for Best Actor in 2011 for his performance in Deool and National Film Award for Best Screenplay for the same film.
 He is well known for Marathi films such as Valu, Vihir, Deool, Gabhricha Paus and Jaundya Na Balasaheb.
 He is known to Hindi audiences for his role in the Aamir Khan starrer Dangal and Anurag Kashyap's movie Ugly.
 He received acclaim for his portrayal of gangster 'Appa' in the 2017 Marathi crime thriller Faster Fene opposite Amey Wagh.
-He also starred in India's first Netflix original series Sacred Games.
+He also starred in India's first Netflix original series Sacred Games as the Maharashtra home minister Bipin Bhosale character.

 Personal life

 Kulkarni was born on 25 November 1977 in the Paranda Taluka of Osmanabad district and grew up in Pune.
 He pursued his Diploma in Mechanical Engineering from Puranmal Lahoti Government Polytechnic Latur.
 He was involved in local stage plays.
 After Post Graduation, he worked for private IT companies for a while but soon enough he decided to pursue a career in writing.
 Kulkarni then joined the Marathi film industry.